-With the launch of Expanded Text Ads, Google AdWords and Bing Ads offer more room to your ad messaging.
+With the launch of Expanded Text Ads, Google Ads and Bing Ads gave more room to the ad messaging.
 However with the additional space, there is a possibility of your ad messaging being truncated for certain device types.
 This is done to improve the user’s search experience.
 Whether you ad will be truncated or not can be viewed in the ad preview while creating your ad.
 Though this should be a rare circumstance, however the likelihood of it happening is more in desktop search results.

 To recap the Expanded Text Ads revised character limit, here are the details:

 |Expanded Text Ad Character Limit||Current Text Ad Limit|